danfruehauf/NetworkManager-ssh/README.md

 That will set you up with NetworkManager and the traditional GNOME interface.

-On older version of Fedora or CentOS, you can run the following after cloning the repository:
+On older versions of Fedora or CentOS, you can run the following after cloning the repository:

 	autoreconf -fvi && ./configure && make rpm